 June to September is the best time to visit Meghalaya if you love cascading waterfalls during monsoon season.

 April to June is the perfect time for people who love pleasant weather more while October to February is an ideal time if you wish to experience “Meghalaya” in the true sense as you will find dense fog on the mountains and roads.

 You can choose according to the kind of weather you like the most.

-So are you ready to plan a trip to Meghalaya?
-Just Wravel would love to assist you if you wish to travel to this splendid state of Eastern India.
+We hope this complete guide of Meghalaya must have helped you with good Information.
+So are you ready to plan a backpacking trip to Meghalaya? we would love to assist you if you wish to travel to this splendid state of Eastern India.

 Also if you looking for Independent Packages for Meghalaya, you can check this link for few sample Itineraries.